kaveeshadinamidu/imagelab/imagelab_electron/README.md

 \*Note: Since Electron embeds Node.js into its binary, the version of Node.js running your code is unrelated to the version running on your system.

-Then you open your terminal and refer to the directory of [`/imagelab/electron_app`](https://github.com/scorelab/imagelab/tree/master/electron_app) on your machine using `cd` command.
+Then you open your terminal and refer to the directory of [`/imagelab/imagelab_electron`](https://github.com/kaveeshadinamidu/imagelab/tree/master/imagelab_electron) on your machine using `cd` command.

-then we will initialize an npm package:

 ```
-npm init
+cd imagelab_electron/
 ```

 ### Installing

 then, you start installing packages used in the project:

+You can install all the npm packages once by running

 ```
-npm install blockly
-npm install intro.js --save
-npm install @mdi/font
-npm install @blockly/plugin-workspace-search --save
-npm install @blockly/continuous-toolbox --save
-npm install custom-electron-titlebar
+npm install
 ```

 ## 🎈 Usage <a name="usage"></a>